Home > News > DSU students host inaugural Women in Sports Conference

 Delaware State University’s student-run Sport Management Organization recently hosted its inaugural Women in Sports Conference, bringing together students, industry professionals and community members for a day centered on mentorship, learning and celebrating the impact of women across the sports industry.

-The first panel focused on careers in sports media and communications.
-Moderated by Akaiya Morrison, a DSU student and member of the SMO Women in Sports Committee, the conversation featured Paris Dupree, vice president of business and legal affairs at One Team Partners, and Tia Jarvis, a senior mass communications student at DSU.
+The first panel, moderated by Akaiya Morrison of the SMO Women in Sports Committee, focused on specialized sport careers and media and communications.
+Panelists Paris Dupree, vice president of business and legal affairs at One Team Partners, and Tia Jarvis, senior mass communications student at DSU, shared their professional journeys and discussed the evolving landscape of sports media, name, image, and likeness opportunities, and legal representation in sports.

-The final panel focused on athlete support and sports medicine and was moderated by Leah Brown.
-Panelists Eulonda Pfister, an athletic academic advisor at Delaware State University, and Taylor Price, a physician assistant at First State Orthopedic, discussed the importance of supporting athletes both academically and physically.
+The final panel was moderated by Leah Brown and centered on academic support and sports medicine.
+Panelist Eulonda Pfister, an athletic academic advisor at Delaware State University, joined Taylor Price, a physician’s assistant at First State Orthopedic, to explore holistic athlete support.

-They spoke about the connection between performance and wellness, as well as the challenges of balancing competitive demands with long-term athlete health.
-Students were encouraged to seek out opportunities early and remain committed to athlete-centered care.
+Panelists discussed the connection between performance and wellness, the challenges of balancing competitive demands with long-term athlete health, and the motivations that led them into athlete support professions.
+Students were encouraged to begin gaining experience early and to remain committed to athlete-centered approaches as the field continues to evolve.

-The event concluded with an induction and certificate ceremony led by KaMaya Baines Butler, recognizing individuals for their achievements and contributions to sports.
+The conference concluded with an Induction and Certificate Ceremony led by KaMaya Baines-Butler, who recognized honorees for their achievements and contributions to sports.

-The inaugural Women in Sports Conference served as a reminder of the influence, resilience and leadership of women in athletics while inspiring the next generation of sports professionals.
+The inaugural DSU Sport Management Organization Women in Sports Conference served as a powerful reminder of the influence, resilience, and leadership of women in athletics, while motivating the next generation of sport professionals to pursue their goals with confidence and purpose.